Thomas0197/AML/Dataset/README.md

-README

-Directory holding all files and images used in the project
+# Directory holding all files and images used in the project